There are plenty of investment moves you can make during a stock market crash, but this is not the obvious one.

 Time to buy more when stock prices are cheap?

 I used to be a big fan of Warren Buffett’s idea of value investing, i.e. “sell when others are greedy, buy when others are fearful”.
-But along the years, I realise that this is a strategy appears good in theory but rarely works in real life.
+But over the years, I realise that this is a strategy appears good in theory but rarely works in real life.
 I find this buying “undervalued” assets and hold for prolonged period makes little sense in today’s market.

 If you look at the chart below, you will find out that even Warren Buffett’s legendary investment return was developed in his earlier years of investing, his 40 over years of stock picking skills seemingly lost the magic after the year 2000.